How to Help Someone I Know

 • It’s important not to be judgmental if a loved one is experiencing domestic violence.
 Relationship abuse can be a very isolating experience, and many victims already blame themselves for what’s happening.
 Having a lifeline to a friend or family member can make all the difference in a person’s ability to break free from domestic violence.
 Be patient and always offer a listening ear.

 • Remember that leaving an abusive situation can be scary and dangerous.
 Don’t pressure decisions, and don’t ask blaming questions like: “Why don’t you just break up with them?”
 Sometimes leaving or pursuing a protection from abuse order can actually increase the threat of injury or death, so never suggest such an action without understanding the situation.
-Instead, connect the victim with an expert from our hotline.
+Instead, ask the person how you can best help.

 • Let the person know they are not alone.
-An astounding 1 in 4 women and 1 in 10 men experience physical abuse, sexual violence and/or stalking by an intimate partner.
+An astounding 1 in 3 women and 1 in 4 men experience domestic violence.
 There are also resources available through organizations like Women Against Abuse.
 We are here to walk alongside survivors on their journey to freedom and healing.

 • Encourage your loved one to call the Philadelphia Domestic Violence Hotline (1-866-723-3014) for safety planning, crisis intervention, emergency shelter, and many other services.